 To help residents get the digital access they need, CPPL launched weekly pop-up library service in key areas—locals can stop by and use technology in socially-distant tents.
 “Patrons are very grateful.
 I watched a patron sit outside for over an hour under a pop-up tent in the parking lot of the Epps branch using one of the library’s laptop computers,” Harrison shared.
 “She walked over from a house nearby and was thrilled to be able to use a computer at the library.”

-A $20,000 donation from ALA’s Disaster Relief Fund will allow CPPL to expand their services to affected communities in the new year.
+A $20,000 donation from ALA’s Disaster Relief Fund will allow CPPL to expand its services to affected communities in the new year.
 The gift will go toward three portable buildings that will be hooked up to utilities for a return to full, staffed service, as well as technology kits to provide convenient Wi-Fi, printing, and scanning.